tamurashingo/cl-dbi/README.markdown

 * commit [conn]
 * rollback [conn]
 * ping [conn] =&gt; T or NIL
-* row-count [conn] =&gt a number of rows modified by the last executed INSERT/UPDATE/DELETE
+* row-count [conn] =&gt; a number of rows modified by the last executed INSERT/UPDATE/DELETE

 ## Creating a new driver